LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

 Compare
 ^^^^^^^

-Writing good code is about more than just solving task at hand.
+Writing good code is about more than just solving the task at hand.
 It also includes making the code easy to read, update, and maintain.

 Consider this example of weak vs. strong variable names: